ducktown/duckietown.org/01_index.md

 **Duckietown is a robotics educations and outreach effort.**

-The project started as a graduate class in 2016 at MIT; as of 2017, six other universities have used the materials produced, as well as dozens of self-guided learners.
+The project started as a graduate class in 2016; as of 2017, about 20 other universities have used the materials produced, as well as hundreds of self-guided learners.

 The most tangible goal of the project is to provide a **low-cost educational